 Be Cautious with Public Computers

-Avoid accessing sensitive accounts or entering personal information on public computers, such as those found in internet cafés.
-These gadgets could be infiltrated, and keyloggers or other malware could steal your information.
+Avoid accessing personal accounts or entering personal information on public computers, such as those found in internet cafés.
+These devices could be infiltrated, and keyloggers or other malware could steal your information.

 Frequently Asked Questions